EvoMesh: Adaptive Physical Simulation with Hierarchical Graph Evolutions: Preliminaries

 \myparagraph{Hierarchical MPNNs.} To facilitate long-range modeling, hierarchical MPNNs process information at $L$ scales by creating a graph for each level and propagating information between them~\citep{lino2022multi, fortunato2022multiscale, cao2023efficient,yu2024learning}.
 Let $\mathcal{G}_1 = (\mathcal{V}_1, \mathcal{E}_1)$ represent the graph structure at the finest level, \textit{i.e.}, the input mesh.
-The lower-resolution graphs $\mathcal{G}_2, \mathcal{G}_3, \ldots, \mathcal{G}_L$, with $|\mathcal{V}_1| > |\mathcal{V}_2| > \ldots > |\mathcal{V}_L|$, contain fewer nodes and edges, which allows for more efficient feature propagation over longer distances.
+The lower-resolution graphs $\mathcal{G}_2, \mathcal{G}_3, \ldots, \mathcal{G}_L$, with $|\mathcal{V}_1| > |\mathcal{V}_2| > \ldots > |\mathcal{V}_L|$, contain fewer nodes and edges, which allows for more efficient feature propagation over longer physical distances with certain propagation steps.
 The typical process for constructing multi-scale structures primarily involves downsampling and upsampling between adjacent graph hierarchies.
 Downsampling reduces the number of nodes while upsampling transfers information from a lower-resolution graph to a higher-resolution one.
-The downsampling operation can be broken down into two steps: \begin{itemize}[leftmargin=*] \item \texttt{SELECT:} Nodes are selected from the current graph structure $\mathcal{G}_l$ to create a new, coarser graph $\mathcal{G}_{l+1}$.
-Various criteria for node selection~\citep{ diehl2019edge, ying2018hierarchical, lino2022multi} can be applied to form $\mathcal{V}_{l+1}$.
+The downsampling operation includes two steps: \begin{itemize}[leftmargin=*] \item \texttt{SELECT:} Nodes are selected from the current graph structure $\mathcal{G}_l$ to create a new, coarser graph $\mathcal{G}_{l+1}$.
+Various strategies have been proposed to construct $\mathcal{V}_{l+1}$, including hand-crafted designs~\citep{lino2022multi, cao2023efficient, yu2024learning}, geometric clustering~\citep{han2022predicting, janny2023eagle}, and differentiable pooling methods that predict cluster assignments or select top-ranked informative nodes~\citep{ying2018hierarchical, gao2019graph, lee2019self, ranjan2020asap}.
 The edges $\mathcal{E}_{l+1}$ in $\mathcal{G}_{l+1}$ are constructed by connecting the selected nodes based on the original edges $\mathcal{E}_l$.
-However, this process can sometimes may lead to loss of connectivity and introduce partitions~\cite{gao2019graph, lee2019self, cao2023efficient}.
-To mitigate this, connectivity in $\mathcal{E}_{l+1}$ can be strengthened by adding $K$-hop edges. \item \texttt{REDUCE:} The features of the nodes in $\mathcal{V}_{l+1}$ are aggregated from their corresponding neighborhood features in the finer graph $\mathcal{G}_l$. \end{itemize} The upsampling process is represented by the \texttt{EXPAND}, the inverse of the \texttt{REDUCE} function, which aggregates information from the coarser level back to the finer level.
-Most previous work generates coarser graphs for each sequence either by using numerical software or by downsampling the input mesh through heuristic pooling strategies.
-This process occurs during the data preprocessing stage, enabling the preprocessed hierarchy of the same input mesh topology to be reused across various initial conditions and different time steps.
+However, this process can sometimes lead to loss of connectivity and introduce partitions~\citep{gao2019graph, lee2019self, cao2023efficient}.
+To mitigate this, connectivity in $\mathcal{E}_{l+1}$ can be strengthened by adding $K$-hop edges. \item \texttt{REDUCE:} The features of the nodes in $\mathcal{V}_{l+1}$ are aggregated from their corresponding neighborhood features in the finer graph $\mathcal{G}_l$. \end{itemize} The upsampling process is represented by \texttt{EXPAND}, which is the inverse of the \texttt{REDUCE} function and transfers information from the coarser level back to the finer level.
+Most previous work generates coarser graphs either by using numerical software or by downsampling the input mesh through heuristic pooling strategies~\citep{cao2023efficient, lino2022multi, yu2024learning, janny2023eagle}.
+This process is performed during the data preprocessing stage.
+The preprocessed hierarchy with the same input mesh topology is reused across different initial conditions and time steps.